breatheco-de/python-flask-api-tutorial/.learn/exercises/08-delete-todo/README.md

 # `08` Delete todo

-Deleting a todo is basically the opposite of adding a new one, so you should use 90% of the code from the 'POST /todos' feature.
+Deleting a todo is basically the opposite of adding a new one, so you should use 90% of the code from the `POST /todos` feature.

 The main difference is that `DELETE /todos/<position:int>` will receive the position to delete in the URL of the request like this: